 1. If you have a complaint about a mediator or mediation provider in respect of the service they have provided you must first complain to that mediator or the provider.
 All mediators and providers Registered with the CMC are required to have a complaints handling procedure in place.

 2. If you are not satisfied with the outcome of your complaint at that stage you may refer the matter to the CMC.
 This must be done within one month of conclusion of consideration of the complaint by the mediator or provider and in any event within 6 months of the events giving rise to the complaint.
 Complaints received outside these time limits will only be accepted at the discretion of the CMC.

-3. All complaints must be in writing and addressed to the Registrar of the CMC at email@example.com.
-On receipt of your e-mail the Registrar will send you a complaint form to be completed and returned.
+3. All complaints must be in writing and addressed to the CMC Secretariat at email@example.com.
+On receipt of your e-mail the Secretariat will send you a complaint form to be completed and returned.

 4. Complaints can only be considered by the CMC if they concern an individual or organisation which is a member of the CMC.
 The CMC regrets that it cannot consider complaints against non-members.

 5. All documents relating to the complaint must be submitted with the complaints form or, if any are unavailable, you must give an indication as to when they will be supplied.
 In submitting a complaint you consent to all information you supply and any accompanying documents being disclosed to the other party to the complaint, to the CMC’s Complaints and Discipline Committee, the CMC Board and to other relevant third parties which may include other regulators.

 6. Complaints may be made on the following grounds only:

 A complaint may be made against a Registered Mediator on the grounds that they no longer meet the requirements for Registration (Rule 1 (i)); and/or they are not a fit and proper person to be Registered (Rule 1 (ii)).